JasaNiklanovic/ai-spellchecker/DESIGN.md

 ### 3. Timing Estimation
 Estimate speaking time per slide based on note length and complexity.
 Flag slides that are too dense (>3 min of notes) or too sparse (<30 sec).
 Help presenters balance their time across the deck.

+### 4. Personal Dictionary
+Allow users to add words to a personal dictionary so they won't be flagged as misspelled in the future.
+When a word is flagged, offer an "Add to dictionary" option alongside Accept and Dismiss.
+This is especially useful for names, technical terms, and company-specific jargon that the traditional spell checker doesn't recognize.